 If you are considering sedation anesthesia, Dr. Abel will see you first in consultation to review your medical history, including any prior anesthesia complications.
 Certain health conditions (such as heart, lung, or airway problems) may limit the types of sedation for which you are eligible.

 Dr. Abel is highly trained in administering sedation anesthesia.
 Here’s why patients choose our practice:

-- Dr. Abel is a Board-Certified Diplomate of the American Board of Oral and Maxillofacial Surgery and a Fellow of the American Association of Oral and Maxillofacial Surgery
+- Dr. Abel is a Board-Certified Diplomate of the American Board of Oral and Maxillofacial Surgery and a Fellow of the American Association of Oral and Maxillofacial Surgeons

 - Manchester Oral Surgery is consistently named in New Hampshire Magazine’s Top Dentists edition for Oral & Maxillofacial Surgery

 - Our highly-trained, kind and compassionate care team all work together to guide your treatment

 At our office, we offer nitrous oxide, conscious oral sedation, and IV sedation.
 We also provide local anesthesia to ensure your comfort.

 Will I feel any pain with sedation anesthesia?